nfvri/ovs-dpdk-telemetry-exporter/README.md

 -----|-------------
 datapath | Exposes datapath stats from the `dpctl/show -s` command. pmd_threads | Exposes dpdk pmd threads stats from the `dpif-netdev/pmd-stats-show` command.

+## Grafana dashboard

+A sample grafana dashboard is provided at `grafana_dashboard.json`.